8 Apr 2021

 The relationship between humans and other animals is of interest to Eeva-Liisa as well as the relationship between humans and their surrounding environment.
 Some of Eeva-Liisa’s work deals with the rural population decreasing.
 For example, some of her works use imagery of empty barns and abandoned milking machines.
 She often contrasts and compares nature and rural communities with technology.

-Since she moved to rural Kouvola, she has also been interested in the local community and history, especially some of the local religious cults that she has been reading about.
+Since she moved to rural Kouvola, she has also been interested in the local community and history, especially some of the local religious cults that she has been hearing and reading about.

 Aspects of these long-term interests are bound to make an appearance in Eeva-Liisa’s future exhibitions.
 In May 2021, she is looking to open a solo exhibition at Kouvola Art Museum, marking her three-year position as appointed artist of the city of Kouvola.
-The exhibition will feature works about farmhouses, kinetic sculptures of grey crows and bird wings, photographs of cows, and a video installation about a local Christian-influenced cult active between the 20s and the 60s.
+The exhibition will feature works about farms, a sound installation of grey crows, kinetic sculptures of bird wings and tails, photographs of cows, and a video installation about a local Christian-influenced cult active between the 20s and the 60s.
 Also, the installation from Seoul investigating the smell of death will be reinstalled in Kouvola.
 The works of the exhibition will deal with Kouvola and the larger area, yet they have been inspired by Eeva-Liisa’s time in South Korea, the Netherlands, Spain, and Germany.

 AA: Memory’s unique connection to smell is commonly acknowledged.
 Do you have any specific smells that are important to you through the memories they invoke?